- Fixed Fee Pricing

 Do I have to sell my existing investments to work with Clarity Capital Advisors?

 No. We will work with you to transition any existing investments in a tax-aware manner that do not meet our guidelines and retain the ones that do in your Clarity portfolio(s).
-This is an excellent opportunity for clients with legacy assets to maintain ownership of their assets while investing in our portfolios.
-For new clients whose existing investments align with their financial goals, ask us how we can monitor and manage your investment accounts at a reasonable cost.
+This is an excellent opportunity for clients with legacy assets and investments with significant embedded capital gains to maintain ownership of their assets while investing in our portfolios.
+For new clients whose existing investments align with their financial goals, ask us how we can manage and monitor your investment accounts at a reasonable cost.

 My financial advisor tells me that his higher fees and investment expenses are justified by his ability to identify managers who will outperform the market.
 If he can accomplish this, why would I not be willing to pay a higher advisory fee and/or fund expense ratio in pursuit of a higher return?